d8888/Deditor/README-en.md

 ## QuickStart

 1. Confirm that Google Chrome browser and Autohotkey are installed on the computer.
 2. Download/Extract Deditor to a new folder.
+Copy config.ahk.template to config.ahk
 3. Execute Windows-built-in notepad (Start -> Execute -> notepad.exe in Windows 7)
 4. Execute showeditor.ahk
 5. Enter keywords such as "nodule", "stone", "free air", etc., and see the keywords automatically change color